nicolaus-hee/esp8266-benq-rs232-mqtt/README.md

 ## What the code does

 * Read power / source / volume status from projector
-* Send power (on/off), source change, volume change commands to projector
+* Send power (on/off), source change, volume change, mute commands to projector
 * Publish status updates to MQTT server
 * Listen for commands from MQTT server, then execute them
 * Send custom commands via MQTT message